-But to work as a pilot in the airlines require more experience and more flying hours like I mentioned earlier.
+But to work as a pilot in the airlines require more experience and flying hours, as I mentioned earlier.

-Alike any other profession, being hired as an airline pilot immediately after acquiring your license is not natural.
+Like any other profession, being hired as an airline pilot immediately after acquiring your license is unnatural.

-Airline pilots have a vast responsibility flying with hundreds of passengers; therefore, the airlines pay a handsome salary to the pilots.
+Airline pilots are responsible for flying with hundreds of passengers; therefore, the airlines pay a handsome salary to the pilots.

 What is aeronautical engineering?

-Aeronautical engineering is a bachelor’s degree, which takes four to five years for completion.
-The aeronautical engineer is the study of designing and improving models of aircraft.
+Aeronautical engineering is a bachelor’s degree, which takes four to five years to complete.
+Aeronautical engineering is the study of designing and improving models of aircraft.

-A professional aeronautical engineer specializes in various subjects associated with the aircraft.
+A professional aeronautical engineer specializes in various subjects associated with aircraft.

-Such as an one aeronautical engineer might be an expert in:
+Such as, one aeronautical engineer might be an expert in: